 I introduced tooth paste for her (ask your doctor for recommending or any good tooth paste will do that contains fluoride), just a tiny wee bit.
 Then came the pea-sized portion.
 And now my little darling loves the taste of the tooth paste so much that it seems she brushes her teeth only to eat the paste.

-‘Give me more, more, more,” she shouts when she realizes I have cheated her.
+‘Give me more, more, more,” she shouts when she realises I have cheated her.

 She has been taught these two things: